genoma/vim-g/README.md

 Vim custom configuration built for interface web designers, with a small but functional set of plugins.

-The aim of this Vim setup is to be as functional as possible, using the built-in Vim plugins as **netrw** and **omni completion**.
+The aim of this Vim setup is to be as functional as possible, using the built-in Vim plugin **netrw**.

 # INFORMATIONS

-This setup has been tested with Vim compiled from source, latest iTerm2 nightly build and Homebrew on OSX.
+This setup has been tested with Vim compiled from source with **lua**, latest iTerm2 nightly build and Homebrew on OSX.

 ## BASIC STEPS